colleenobrien3/hackathon/README.md

 # Hackathon!

-This is out project created in one day for our SEI35 cohort at General Assembly.
+This is our project created in one day for the SEI35 cohort at General Assembly.

 To get this project running on your computer:
 1. Clone this repo.